leynos/bournemouth/docs/design-proposals.md

   - *Action:* No immediate update; maybe log frequency or update counters.
   - *Pros:* Avoids cluttering the graph with irrelevant data.
-  - *Cons:* Detection mistakes could drop important info. the system’s memory should evolve primarily when truly new knowledge is encountered, much like human memory encodes new events and not every redundant detail.
+  - *Cons:* Detection mistakes could drop important info.
 It’s worth noting that novelty detection itself can be an *open-world problem*; the system might encounter entities not just new to the user but completely unknown globally.
     In such cases, external knowledge bases or web search could be invoked to verify or enrich the information (though that’s beyond our current scope, it could be a future extension: e.g., if a user mentions a new movie, the system might search a movie database to get more details for the KG).

 ## Retrieval-Augmented Generation (RAG) Pipeline